 A dividend is a payment, usually in the form of cash, to existing shareholders as of a certain date.

-Sometimes, instead of a cash dividend, a company may issue additional stock, on a prorated basis.
+Sometimes, instead of a cash dividend, a company may issue additional stock on a prorated basis.

 If the dividend is in the form of cash, it is referred to as a cash dividend.